zerothstack/zeroth/docs/guide/controllers.md

 layout: guide.hbs
 ---

-Controllers in the Ubiquits backend serve basically the same purpose as controllers in the frontend - they are the interface between services and the view layer.
+Controllers in the Zeroth backend serve basically the same purpose as controllers in the frontend - they are the interface between services and the view layer.
 The difference being that in the backend, the view laye is the JSON serializer.